Austin College: Athletics

 Austin College joined the Southern Collegiate Athletic Conference (SCAC) on July 1, 2006, replacing Rose-Hulman Institute of Technology.
 The school was previously a member of the American Southwest Conference (ASC), Texas Intercollegiate Athletic Association, and Texas Conference.
 In 2017, the Austin College football team joined the Southern Athletic Association in football, while remaining a member of the SCAC across all other sports.
+In 2021, the football team rejoined the Southern Collegiate Athletic Conference (SCAC).

 Baseball

 In 2007, the first year of participating in the SCAC, the Austin College baseball team won the conference tournament, beating Millsaps College 9–7 in the finals.
 The Roos finished the season with a win–loss record of 22–25.
 The tournament win was the first ever conference championship for the Roos and the first time the program had ever been in the Regional tournament.
 Carl Iwasaki was the head coach for the Roos from 2005 until 2010.
 He won two coach of the year awards, the first in 2006 while the Roos were still in the ASC and the second, coming in 2007 after the Roos had joined the SCAC.
 Coach Iwasaki was replaced by James Rise for the 2011 season who coached for four seasons.
 Under Rise, the Roos went 11–24 in 2011, 8–29 in 2012, 12–29 in 2013, and 6–33 in 2014.